 In books and movies, on social media or in water cooler conversations, the holiday season is always a time of great happiness and cheer.
 However, it can also be a time of difficulty and sadness for many people.
 Here are some tips to help deal with the stress during this busy time of year.

-SURROUND YOURSELF WITH PEOPLE WHO MAKE YOU FEEL HAPPYends and family whose company you enjoy.
+Spend time with friends and family whose company you enjoy.
 If you do not have many people around for support, then try and find out what is happening during the Christmas period in your local community by searching through your local council’s website.
 Another option is to reach out to someone who you haven’t connected with in a while.

 The holidays can be full of commitments like attending parties, hosting dinners, shopping, cooking, decorating and organising family members.
 One thing that might help to maintain your mental health and wellness during this period is to try and set aside specific days for activities so you can go to what you want to without overcommitting and burning out.

 MAKE A BANG, ON A BUDGET